Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Mathless: I don’t know.
-But I remember Boppart.
+But I remember Boppard.

-Interviewer: Well yeah, it’s on the map here, Boppart.
-They crossed at Boppart, went across to Gamarich.
+Interviewer: Well yeah, it’s on the map here, Boppard.
+They crossed at Boppard, went across to Gamarich.

 Mathless: I think they had boats, or something, that crossed the Rhine.
 I think the Navy took them across.